codementality/docker-for-drupal-development/docs/lessonfour.rst

 Just as we did with our PHP container, we're going to add some data volumes to our MySQL container.

 The first volume we're going to add will be a local data volume to store our MySQL database.
 Normally when you destroy a container with `docker-compose down`, the container and all of its contents are destroyed.
-This is probably not the desired behavior if you're working on a content management system; we want our data to persist even if we spin our application stack down.
+This is probably not the desired behavior if you're working on a content management system; we want our database data to persist even if we spin our application stack down.

 We can do this by declaring a data volume that we mount in the physical location where MySQL normally creates its MySQL databases, which in this case is `/var/lib/mysql`.
 Add the following right below the `command` tag:

 .. code-block:: yaml
-   :linenos:

     volumes:
       - mysql-data:/var/lib/mysql